Do you think that behavioral target marketing discussed in Chapter 6 should be allowed? Why or why not?

-Behavioral target marketing is one of the most genuine ways to identify the customers and let the corporations make some proper analytical decisions which would be helpful in future advertising and marketing campaigns.
-There are a number of positive factors as well as negative ones of behavioral target marketing and with the help of these factors, it would be decided if the target marketing would be allowed or not.
+Behavioral target marketing is one of the most genuine ways to identify customers and let corporations make some proper analytical decisions, which would be helpful in future advertising and marketing campaigns.
+There are a number of positive factors as well as negative ones of behavioral target marketing, and with the help of these factors, it can be decided whether or not target marketing will be allowed.

-Behavioral Target marketing should be allowed as it helps businesses to interact with the customers in a new and most interactive way.
-Behavioral targeted marketing allows the companies to know the customers in a good manner.
+Behavioral Target marketing should be allowed as it helps businesses to interact with customers in a new and most interactive way.
+Behavioral targeted marketing allows companies to get to know their customers well.
 It increases productivity without a huge amount of investment in the initial phases.
-The marketing research increases which helps in generating new and unique innovations.
-It also helps to anticipate the need of the client.
-Behavioral targeting is able to provide anything to the customers and the most interesting point in this discussion is that it helps the customer before even the customer realizes that they need it.
-The best example is the online business in which the customer’s behavior while using the internet is checked and analyzed for making better innovations in production.
+The marketing research increases, which helps generate new and unique innovations.
+It also helps to anticipate the needs of the client.
+Behavioral targeting is able to provide anything to the customers, and the most interesting point in this discussion is that it helps the customer even before the customer realizes that they need it.
+The best example is the online business, in which the customer’s behavior while using the internet is checked and analyzed to make better innovations in production.
 Time and cost are also minimized while performing behavioral targeting.

-In a nutshell, it can be finalized that the behavioral target should be allowed as it is helpful for both the customers as well as the markets/corporate sector.
-There are some cons that create hesitation in the decision-making meetings for finalizing the behavioral targeting which the most common are highly expensive, privacy attacks, locations, health risks with ads, lack of education in clients, and limited access.
-They play an important role in decreasing the interest in implementation but the results are amazing that’s why Behavioral targets should be allowed.
+In a nutshell, it can be concluded that the behavioral target should be allowed as it is helpful for both the customers and the markets/corporate sector.
+There are some cons that create hesitation in the decision-making meetings for finalizing the behavioral targeting, which is the most common, which are high cost, privacy attacks, locations, health risks with ads, lack of education in clients, and limited access.
+They play an important role in decreasing the interest in implementation, but the results are amazing.
+That’s why Behavioral targets should be allowed.

 Responses